 6 EXCUSES THAT (SHOULDN’T) STOP YOU FROM TAKING A YOGA TEACHER TRAINING

 1. I’m Not Good Enough At Yoga

-Wherever you are in your practice, know that it is enough.
-So long as you have the will to fulfill your soul desire, then there is 100% a place for you on the mat.
+Wherever you are in your practice, know that you are exactly where you’re supposed to be.
+So long as your intention is to better yourself, whether body, mind, spirit or all of the above (which is a side effect of practicing yoga) there is 100% a place for you on the mat.

 Yoga is a process and a very personal, long, non-linear one at that.

 Yoga and the practice of it are much more concerned with your ability to engage with an open heart and mind than it is with your level of experience.
 Beginning a yoga teacher training is an incredible way to strengthen your relationship with yoga and to deepen your relationship with yourself.

 2. I Don’t Know If I Want To Teach Yoga

 The beauty of a yoga teacher training is that what you learn will last a lifetime, from deepening your yoga practice to understanding yogic philosophy to getting specialized adjustments.
 No rule says you must teach because you’re certified, and in fact, many students never go on to do so.

 There are many reasons to take a yoga teacher training, especially an immersive yoga teacher training that will benefit you even if you decide to never teach a class, here are just a few of the top reasons: